 - There is a mix of personal, interpersonal, and institutional learning with a focus on creating a racial equity culture

-- There is an emphasis on change & action with the creation of an action plan on racial equity,

-  diversity, and inclusion for your institution
+- There is an emphasis on change & action with the creation of an action plan on racial equity, diversity, and inclusion for your institution

-  - Focus on the Bay Area and Los Angeles regions, with an opportunity to learn about specific regions

-  and connect to other locales
+- Focus on the Northern California and Southern California regions, with an opportunity to learn about specific regions and connect to other locales